JamJar00/loggrep/README.md

 ## Supported Formats
 ### nginx
-The default format of nginx logs is supported.
-You can query against the following fields which map to the nginx variables of the same name.
+The default format of nginx logs.
+The following fields map to the nginx variables of the same name.

 Fields:
 - `remote_addr`
 - `remote_user`